I'm being cared for by: Community Cat Coalition of Edmond

 Come Meet Our Pets...

-We have cats available for viewing 7 days a week at two area Petco store locations: Edmond - 2nd & Bryant, OKC - Pennsylvania & Memorial.
+We have cats available for viewing 7 days a week at the Quail Springs Petco located at Pennsylvania & Memorial in OKC.

-We have adoption events at the Quail Springs Petco (Pennsylvania & Memorial, OKC) every 1st and 2nd Saturday of the month.
+We have adoption events at the Quail Springs Petco every 1st and 2nd Saturday of the month.
+And at the Edmond Petsmart, 1921 S. Broadway, on the 3rd Saturday of the month.

 Thank you for your interest in adopting a rescued cat.
 Each year there are tens of thousands of cats that are made homeless in Oklahoma City and the surrounding areas.
 Sadly, there are more cats than there are suitable homes.